-With cancer as the leading cause of death for firefighters, new hazmat procedures aim to save lives
+With cancer as leading cause of death for firefighters, new hazmat procedures aim to save lives

 “Today’s homes are manufactured with lumber that’s held together with glues and resins and when you heat that they release toxic chemicals,” Jackson said.
 “And that stuff attaches to our clothes.”

-The toxic soot is then transported back to the fire house on boots, helmets and other equipment where firefighters are at risk of breathing in the particles.
+The toxic soot is then taken back to the fire house on boots, helmets and other equipment where firefighters are at risk of breathing in the particles.

 “We’re definitely seeing increased diagnosis of cancer among our people.
-Recently we had our first cancer-related death with Mike Freeman,” Chief Jackson said.
+Recently we had our first cancer-related death with Mike Freeman,” Jackson said.

 “Mike’s death had a big impact on me because it was like I was looking into my future.”

-In 2013, Troy Jackson was also diagnosed with a rare form of cancer in his airways.
-Doctors had to remove three inches of his trachea where they found the first tumor.
+In 2013, Troy Jackson was diagnosed with a rare form of cancer in his airways.
+Doctors had to remove 3 inches of his trachea where they found the first tumor.

 “They don’t have a cure,” he said.
-“Eventually I’ll die from this cancer.”
+“Eventually, I’ll die from this cancer.”

-So, along with his department, Chief Jackson is on a mission to change the culture of firefighting from a “dirty job” to an extremely clean job.
+So, along with his department, Jackson is on a mission to change the culture of firefighting from a “dirty job” to an extremely clean job.

 “I don’t want to have to see others go through what I’ve gone through,” he said.